Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Results

-Here we compare distinct distributions of stellar, gaseous, and dark matter profiles in all three different simulated galaxies across different DM scenarios.
-The aim is to extend the former comparison made only for the stellar profiles, done in Figure \ref{figure2} and \ref{CFAwdm223}, to further include the DM and gaseous distributions as well.
+Here we compare distinct distributions of stellar, gaseous, and dark matter profiles in all three different simulated Galaxies across different DM scenarios.
+The aim is to extend the former comparison made only for the stellar profiles, done in Figure \ref{figure2} and \ref{CFA“WDM”223}, to further include the DM and gaseous distributions as well.
 Figure \ref{all} presents these profiles at $z=5.56$.
 Once again, the stark contrast between the stellar and DM profiles in each case is evident, with gas profiles exhibiting a more consistent pattern across different DM models.
 Notably, a common feature is the presence of a core-halo transition in the DM profile from $\psi$DM and gas profiles, even if it is only visibly prominent in the case of stars in G1.
-In comparison with $\psi$DM, WDM and CDM exhibit strikingly similar cuspy stellar and DM profiles, while the gas profile resembles that of the $\psi$DM case.
-From the plot, it is inferred that in $\psi$DM model both of the stellar and gaseous profiles demonstrate similar core radii and transition points compared with the DM profile.
+In comparison with $\psi$DM, “WDM” and CDM exhibit strikingly similar cuspy DM profiles with smaller flat inner regions, while the gas profile resembles that of the $\psi$DM case.
+From the plot, it is inferred that in $\psi$DM model both of the stellar and gaseous profiles demonstrate similar core radii and transition points compared with the DM profile (for G1).
 This suggests that stars, rather than gas, may hold the key to determine the underlying DM model.
-Another crucial observation is the nearly identical core size and transition point in stars and gas, closely mirroring that reproduced by the DM particles.
+Another crucial observation is the nearly identical core size and transition point in stars and gas, closely mirroring that reproduced by the DM particles (for $\psi$DM G1).
 This implies a potential baryonic-dark matter connection and hints at the possibility of baryonic tracking of dark matter particles \citep{Pozo:2021,Pozo:2022,Pozo:2020,Pozo:2023}.
+It is also important to remark that stellar profiles exhibit differences among the three DM models, with larger flat cores and more prominent declines in the $\psi$DM cases compared to the smoother shapes of “WDM”--CDM.
+This reveals that stellar profiles evolve and behave slightly differently depending on the DM models, reinforcing their potential utility in distinguishing between the underlying DM models.